Benefits if you have care or mobility needs

 A blue badge helps you park closer to your destination.
-If you get certain benefits, you’re automatically eligible and applying is straightforward.
-The standard, and enhanced, rate of PIP mobility, or the higher rate of the mobility component of DLA would qualify you for a blue badge.
-Find out more about the blue badge scheme on the citizens advice website.
+If you get certain benefits, you’re automatically eligible.
+Find out more about the blue badge scheme on the Citizens Advice website.

 You can also apply if you have long-term problems with walking or problems with walking that your doctor says will last at least a year.
 You’ll have to fill in an extra section of the form and may need an assessment by your local council.